life-and-dev/son/word.md

 > So Jesus said to the Jews who had believed him, "If you abide in **my word** ([logō](https://biblehub.com/greek/3056.htm)), you are truly my disciples, and you will know the truth, and the truth will set you free." — John 8:31 (ESV)

 > Jesus said to them, "If God were your Father, you would love me, for I came from God and I am here.
-I came not of my own accord, but whe sent me.
+I came not of my own accord, but he sent me.
 Why do you not understand what I say?
 It is because you cannot bear to hear **my word** ([logon](https://biblehub.com/greek/3056.htm))." — John 8:42-43 (ESV)

 > Jesus answered, "I do not have a demon, but I honor my Father, and you dishonor me.
-Yet iI do not seek my own glory; there is One who seeks it, and He is the judge.
+Yet I do not seek my own glory; there is One who seeks it, and He is the judge.
 Truly, truly, I say to you, if anyone keeps **my word** ([logon](https://biblehub.com/greek/3056.htm)), he will never see death."<br/>
 > The Jews said to him, "Now we know that you have a demon!
 Abraham died, as did the prophets, yet you say, 'If anyone keeps **my word** ([logon](https://biblehub.com/greek/3056.htm)), he will never taste death.'
 Are you greater than our father Abraham, who died?
 And the prophets died!
 Who do you make yourself out to be?"<br/>
 > Jesus answered, "If I glorify myself, my glory is nothing.
 It is my Father Who glorifies me, of Whom you say, 'He is our God.'
 But you have not known Him.
 I know Him.
 If I were to say that I do not know Him, I would be a liar like you, but I do know Him and I keep **His word** ([logon](https://biblehub.com/greek/3056.htm)).
 >
 > — John 8:49-55 (ESV)

-> So Jesus said to the Jews who had believed him, "If you abide in **my word** ([logō](https://biblehub.com/greek/3056.htm)), you are truly my disciples, and you will know the truth, and the truth will set you free." — John 8:31 (ESV)

 > "I do not ask for these only, but also for those who will believe in me through **their word** ([logou](https://biblehub.com/interlinear/john/17-20.htm)), that they may all be one, just as You, Father, are in me, and I in You, that they also may be in us, so that the world may believe that You have sent me." — John 17:20-21 (ESV)